 When editing references, you can either directly type in the reference cite and click Save or first verify the inventor name in the cite from the USPTO/EPO database and then save your edits.

-Based on the information shown in the table (including your edits), ClaimMaster will automatically generate a summary of the OA rejections/objections/allowances and place it into the OA Text Summary tab, as shown below.
-You can make further edits to this summary, if you’d like, as this will be the OA summary blurb that will be inserted into the shell response (in a place of the [OASUMMARYCOMPOSED] replacement field).
+First, ClaimMaster can create a summary of the OA using the original snippets of rejections/objections/allowances extracted from the OA document (only when analyzing DOCX documents).
+You can make further edits to this summary, if you’d like, as this will be the OA summary blurb that will be inserted into the shell response at the [OASUMMARY_ORIGINAL] replacement field.

 Once ClaimMaster identifies rejections in the OA, you can also click on the Download cited art button to download PDFs of the cited references from the USPTO/EPO.
 You’ll get a list of all successful downloads in the window, from where you’ll be able to open the files or email/print them.

-If you switch to the OA Biblio and Replacement Data tab, you’ll be able to specify the application # for your shell and ClaimMaster will automatically pull the corresponding bibliographic information from PEDS or PAIR.
-This data will be used to fill-out the header in your shell documents using corresponding replacement field.
+To generate shell document(s), switch to the Generate Shell Documents tab.
+Here, you’ll be able to specify the application # for your shell documents.
 Normally, the software will attempt to detect the application number from the OA, but if that doesn’t work, you can just manually type in the application number into the field below to pull bibliographic data.
-You can also edit the fields, including OA data and other information, using the same interface.
+For published applications, ClaimMaster will automatically pull the corresponding bibliographic information from Patent Center.
+For unpublished applications, you can perform manual import from the private view of Patent Center.
+You can also add the OA date, if it wasn’t automatically extracted from the DOCX document (usually missing the cover page).

 * Draft Response – an office action response shell with your application information, caption, response, current claim language, and rejection bases already populated;